 Kpakpo preferred instruments are the trumpet, and flugelhorn.
 He is also the voice on all the songs.

-The resulting effort from the above artists is on the disc; an outstanding collection of music in the highlife lore that is going to be a favorite for music lovers for a long time to come.
+The resulting effort from the above artists is on the Kaya disc; an outstanding collection of music of the highlife lore that is going to be a favorite for music lovers for a long time to come.

 Kpakpo for the past decade and half is based in Los Angeles, California.
-The recording, however, was done in Ghana.
+The recording of Kaya was, however, done in Ghana.

-That the "Kaya" album is an authentic sound of the highlife music of the 60s in Ghana should come as no surprise.
-Kpakpo, Ray and Stan were all former members of the famous Uhuru Dance Band, the dance band of choice of that era in Africa that helped to establish the highlife genre for the rest of the world.
+That the "Kaya" album is an authentic sound of the highlife music of the 60's in Ghana and the West African coast should come as no surprise.
+Kpakpo, Ray and Stan were all former members of the famous Uhuru Dance Band, the dance band of choice of that era in Africa that helped to put the highlife genre on the map for the musical world.

-Yet, in the memory of veteran performers like Kpakpo, the highlife still lingers on with the support of fans who had the good fortune of growing up in the 60s to appreciate the musical form.
-And, surprisingly, even some among the youth, who sometimes reluctantly come to the music, get to admit these days that they have come to appreciate it with time.
+Yet, in the memory of veteran performers like Kpakpo, the highlife still lingers on, buoyed by the support of fans who had the good fortune of growing up in the 60s and those of today's youth who do appreciate the richness of the musical form.

-For the initiated, the original highlife sound comes in a recognizable type – sweet, bluesy, usually bouncy type but not hard swinging; just rhythmic enough to turn lovers into dancers.
+For the initiated, the original highlife sound comes in a recognizable typethe sweet, bluesy, usually bouncy tempo ( but not hard swinging).
+Just rhythmic enough to turn lovers into dancers or urge them on to the dance floor in pairs..

-These days the highlife sound has become one of Africa’s greatest contributions to the world.
-Though often disguised as “World Music,you know from the rhythm that it is highlife.
-Listen to Paul Simon on “Spirit Voices” from his album “Rhythm of the Saints,” and what you will hear is authentic, unadulterated Ghanaian highlife music as perfected in the 60s.
-It is the same catchy old Ghanaian song called "Yaa Amponsah."
+Though often disguised as “World Music” these days, the highlife sound has become one of Africa’s greatest contributions to the world of culture and music.
+You know it when you hear Paul Simon on “Spirit Voices,” from his album “Rhythm of the Saints.
+What you hear is the authentic, unadulterated Ghanaian highlife music as perfected in the 60s.
+The song itself is the same catchy old Ghanaian song called "Yaa Amponsah."

 In its basic aesthetic form, the highlife is both danceable and contemplative.
 Kpakpo’s selections, his simple raw vocal style, and his dexterous interpretation of the songs on his horn explain why the highlife is a great musical form.